ChrisApostolidis/Faceswaping-App-Using-Kivy-And-OpenCV/README.md

 Most of the code used for the faceswaping functions was either developed following the tutorial, or downloaded and refactored as necessary, from this online repository: https://pysource.com/2019/04/04/face-swapping-opencv-with-python-part-1/

+In order for the app to run, it needs one more file, which can be found on: https://github.com/AKSHAYUBHAT/TensorFace/blob/master/openface/models/dlib/shape_predictor_68_face_landmarks.dat

 The GUI was developed using the Kivy library.

 Chris Apostolidis, 2019